 Effective May 3, 2012, we contributed \$0.3 million in cash and our Pre-Owned Homes business at cost, including 190 homes in Arizona and Nevada, of which 187 were leased, for a 23.5% equity method investment in an unconsolidated real estate investment trust (the REIT).
 The Company also received grants of restricted units in the REIT, of which a portion vested during the year ended September 30, 2012.
-As of September 30, 2012, we held an 18.09% investment in the REIT.
+As of September 30, 2013, we held a 15.0% investment in the REIT.

-Subsequent to the initial REIT offering, we entered into a transition services agreement with the REIT under which we will provide interim Chief Financial Officer and various back office and administrative support on an as needed basis.
-These services may include treasury operations and cash management services, accounting and financial reporting services, human resources support, environmental and safety services, and tax support.
-Fees received related to the transition services agreement will be billed at our cost and recognized as other income.
+Subsequent to the initial REIT offering, we entered into a transition services agreement with the REIT under which we agreed to provide interim Chief Financial Officer (CFO) and various back office and administrative support on an as needed basis.
+During our fiscal 2013, the REIT hired a CFO.
+In the future, we may continue to provide services including treasury operations, cash management, accounting and financial reporting support, legal services, human resources support, environmental and safety services, and tax support on an as needed basis.
+Fees received related to the transition services agreement billed at our cost and recognized as other income were not material to our consolidated financial results.